Museums

 Mathews

-The museum is located in the old Texaco Building on Main Street, constructed by George Philpotts in 1936.
-Resale/retail shop available.
+The Museum, located in the old Texaco building on Main Street, was constructed by George Philpotts in 1936.
+Resale and retail shop available.

 Mathews Maritime Museum